CRA Product Classification: Is Your Product Default, Important, or Critical?

 ANNEX III PART II CHECK (IMPORTANT CLASS II):

-[ ] Not a hypervisor or container runtime
+[ ] Not a hypervisor or container runtime system

-[ ] Not a tamper-resistant microprocessor/microcontroller
+[ ] Not a tamper-resistant microprocessor

-[ ] Not a server/desktop/mobile operating system
+[ ] Not a tamper-resistant microcontroller

 If any above are YES → IMPORTANT CLASS II (stop here)